Darkness at noon in the mind of fearful Damascus

 A recent visitor to Damascus saw missile batteries positioned around the capital, and activists say more batteries are in place at Jabal Qasioun, the rocky mountain overlooking the city, to be fired into its streets should rebels enter.

-Despite its growing militarization, most of central Damascus feels firmly in army hands, residents say.
+Despite its growing militarisation, most of central Damascus feels firmly in army hands, residents say.
 Locals still go out to restaurants - but only before dark.

 Even with such comforts, Damascus is becoming more and more isolated from its suburbs.
 Stores often close because staff or supplies are prevented by the army from getting into the city.